giladnah/Hailo-CLIP-old/README.md

 ## Prerequisites

-This example was tested on Hailo's TAPPAS v3.28.0 and TAPPAS-CORE v3.28.2 (RPi version).
-Ensure that you have these installed on your system.
+This example has been tested with Hailo's TAPPAS v3.28.0 and TAPPAS-CORE v3.28.2 (RPi version).
+Please ensure that you have one of these versions installed on your system.

 #### Required Packages for CLIP